Sapphirine/Pedestrian_and_Vehicle_Recognition/README.md

 XMLExtension is how we extract data from JSON file and extend it as we did on image;

 Faster-R-CNN is the test algorithm we used.
 We are trainning our model using Caffe so there are no train code here.
 Training section mainly include parameter adjustment.
-Trainning and testing algorithm we used are from open source GitHub repo.

 Faster-R-CNN algorithm is from open source GitHub repo rbgirshick/py-faster-rcnn